 Since then, he has overseen the creative expansion of Max's 70 draught lines, its several hundred bottle list, and its reserve list of carefully aged beers.
 He is the cellarman for its cask lines, and he has been the moving force behind its 3 (soon to be 4) wildly successful annual Belgian beer fests: 72 Hours of Belgium.

-In 2010, Casey will be overseeing the emporium's growth to 100 draught lines, and from 2 to 6 cask lines.
+In 2010, Casey will be overseeing the emporium's growth to 100 draught lines and 6 cask lines.
 Think of Max's as a living good beer museum —without pretense— and Casey as the (cool) docent who oversees it all.

 If you're in Fells Point in Baltimore tonight, stop by Max's, buy a beer, tip your bartender, raise your glass (there will be a beer you haven't had before) and toast Casey.
 It's his birthday, and he's working the evening shift.

-Follow the Brookston Beer Bulletin's comprehensive calendar of beer birthdays.
-It's a marvelous resource for learning more about the folk who make, bring, and talk about beer.
+- Follow the Brookston Beer Bulletin's more comprehensive calendar of beer birthdays.
+It's a marvelous resource for learning more about the folk who brew beer, deliver it, serve it, drink it, and write and talk about it.

 I didn't know it was his birthday.
 He is a great guy, and one of the most knowledgable beer people I know.
 If someone hasn't talked to him, they should get to Max's asap.